rocket3989/blog_posts/555_timer.md

 ![equation](/images/555_timer12.svg)

-So a capacitor charging through a resistor will charge to 1/3 of the supply voltage in .4 times the constant RC.
-This value, RC, is common in electronics with timing circuitry because the charging and discharging of a capacitor is a consistant an measurable process.
-Applying the above manipulation to 2/3 supply voltage,
+So a capacitor charging through a resistor will charge to one third of the supply voltage in .4 times the constant RC.
+This value, RC, is common in electronics with timing circuitry because the charging and discharging of a capacitor is a consistant and measurable process.
+Applying the above manipulation to two thirds supply voltage,

 ![equation](/images/555_timer13.svg)